 Health savings accounts

-Health savings accounts (HSAs) allow you to pay for your current health care expenses and save for future qualified health expenses on a tax-free basis.
+Internal Revenue Service (IRS) rules may allow you to pay for your current health care expenses and save for future qualified health expenses on a tax-free basis through a health savings account (HSA).

 You, your family members and your employer can make tax-deductible contributions to your account.